barronh/pycno/README.md

 plt.savefig('coasts_countries.png')
 ```

 Use the cnopath keyword to specify another overlay.
-If you specify a cnopath you don't have, it will automatically be downloaded from the [Panoply Overlay website](https://www.giss.nasa.gov/tools/panoply/overlays/).
+If you specify a downloadable cnopath you don't have, it will automatically be downloaded.
+For a list of downloadable cnob, see pycno.downloadable.
+Currently, this includes the [Panoply Overlay cnobs](https://www.giss.nasa.gov/tools/panoply/overlays/).
 For example, `cno.draw('MWDB_Coasts_NA_1.cnob')` will download a high-resolution version of North American coasts, continents, and states.

 # projection support